How will Plan International support girls, young women and vulnerable groups? Frequently asked questions about the COVID-19 pandemic.

-Coronavirus is an infectious disease caused by the COVID-19 virus.
+COVID-19 is an infectious disease caused by a newly discovered coronavirus.

 The virus spreads primarily through droplets of saliva or discharge from the nose when an infected person coughs or sneezes